Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Background

-i.e., the state equation becomes trivial and the system boils down to a linear measurement model in equation (\ref{eq4}).
-In this setting, inference of the unknown random vector $x$ given the observations $y_1,y_2,..., y_N$ and the measurements vectors $h_1,h_2,h_3,..., h_N$ is an estimation problem that can readily be solved using any of several well-known techniques including: \begin{itemize} \item \textbf{Stochastic Gradient Descent.} After initializing it as $\hat{x}_0=\mathbf{0_{n\times 1}}$, the state estimate is iteratively updated by going through the measurements and recursively computing where $\alpha$ denotes the learning rate.
-Once a pre-specified convergence criterion is met, the final estimate is set to $\hat{x}_{SGD}=\hat{x}_{N}$. \item \textbf{Ordinary Least Squares (OLS).} Let the matrix $\mathbf{\bar{H}}\in R^{N \times n}$ be such that its rows are measurement vectors, i.e., the $i-th$ row of $\mathbf{\bar{H}}$ is $h_i$; furthermore, let $\mathbf{\bar{Y}}=[y_1,y_2,...,y_N]^T$.
-Then the OLS estimator is found as
+i.e., the state becomes time-invariant and the system reduces to a linear measurement model.
+At the crux of estimation problems in this setting is the inference of the unknown random vector $x$ from past measurements $y_1,y_2,\dots, y_N$ and the corresponding measurements vectors $h_1,h_2,\dots, h_N$.
+This problem can be addressed using several classical methods: \begin{itemize} \item \textbf{Stochastic Gradient Descent.} Initialize with $\hat{x}_0=0_{n\times 1}$, and update recursively as